edthorman/mirantis/docs/getting-started.md

 At the end of the installation procedure, launchpad will show you the details you can use to connect to your cluster.
 You will see something like this:
 ```
 INFO[0021] ==> Running phase: UCP cluster info
 INFO[0021] Cluster is now configured.
-You can access your cluster admin UI at: https://test-ucp-cluster-master-lb-895b79a08e57c67b.elb.eu-north-1.amazonaws.com
+You can access your admin UIs at:
+INFO[0021] UCP cluster admin UI: https://test-ucp-cluster-master-lb-895b79a08e57c67b.elb.eu-north-1.amazonaws.com
 INFO[0021] You can also download the admin client bundle with the following command: launchpad download-bundle --username <username> --password <password>
 ```